Rajnish-J/Hospify-TrainingProject-Backend/README.md

 # Hospital Appointment Management System

-I developed a hospital appointment management system from the patient side using Spring for the backend and React for the frontend.
-The application allows patients to easily book, view, and manage appointments with healthcare providers.
+This project is a hospital appointment management system designed for patients.
+It provides an easy-to-use interface where patients can:

+- **Book Appointments:** Schedule appointments with healthcare providers.
+- **View Appointments:** Check upcoming and past appointments.
+- **Manage Appointments:** Modify or cancel existing appointments.

+This system streamlines the process for patients to interact with healthcare services.

 ## Table of Contents
 - [Prerequisites](#prerequisites)